rotundasoftware/modui-base/README.md

 Use `view.spawn( messageName, data )` to spawn a message.

 The message will automatically "bubble up" to the view's parent, which can then "handle" the message and / or pass it to the parent's own parent, and so on.
-The DOM tree is used (by default) to determine the view hierarchy.
+The DOM tree is used to determine the view hierarchy.
 (The message is also triggered as a traditional Backbone event, but only in rare cases is it necessary to `listenTo` the triggered Backbone event laterally, as opposed to handling the spawned message in an ancestor view.)

 ![Spawned messages diagram](https://github.com/rotundasoftware/modui/blob/master/packages/modui-base/messages-diagram.jpg)